annotation/text-fabric/docs/Api/General.md

     ??? info "node"
         The node whose embedded nodes will be delivered.
         The result never includes `node` itself.
+        But other nodes linked to the same set of slots as `node` count as embedded nodes.
+        But nothing is embedded in slots.

 ??? abstract "L.n()"
     ```python